 Harry Kakavas, Gold Coast real-estate salesman and a diagnosed high-rolling “pathological gambler”, those losses totaled $20.5 million, borrowed millions from banks, friends, and his own family, and even served the jail sentence for stealing a huge amount of money to keep up his “hobby”.
 He lost over $160 million in less than 6 hours, paying $300.000 per hand on baccarat!
+We guess, he definitely knew the best way to play baccarat.
 After losing almost $1.5 billion at Melbourne Crown Casino in less than a year, he claimed casino had engaged him in gambling by luring him back, although they knew he was a serious and problematic gambler.

 He failed in the extraordinary court case against Crown Casino.

 Mick Sayers, a British born immigrant and one of Australia’s hardest criminals ever, was one of Sydney’s biggest punters in the early 1980s who made his living as an SP booker at Sydney’s racetracks.
 He was not only a gangster and a hitman, but he was also a lousy punter who lost more than won.

 He is best remembered for his role and involvement in the massive failed betting scandal “Fine Cotton Ring-In”, perhaps Australia’s most famous sporting scandal, in which he has invested $12 million.